-AXA recognizes the importance of aligning remuneration over long term value creation by deferring a substantial portion of the individual's total variable compensation (i.e. short term incentive (STI) plus LTI).
-Two main deferred Long Term Incentive instruments are currently used: Performance Shares and Stock Options.
+AXA recognises the importance of aligning remuneration over long term value creation by deferring a substantial portion of the individual's total variable compensation (i.e. short-term incentive (STI) plus LTI).
+Beneficiaries and individual AXA LTI grants are determined taking into account (i) the criticality of the job within the organization, (ii) the criticality of the individual in the current job and potential for the future, and (iii) the sustainability of the individual contribution.
+The Long-Term Incentive instrument, currently used is, AXA Performance Shares.